-4.1.1 Determination of complex refractive index for PSL neglecting spectral dependence for PSL cross-section measurements by each of the two BAES channels, and for their combined spectral range from 360 to 420 nm (Fig. 3a).
+4.1.1 Determination of complex refractive index for PSL neglecting spectral dependence

+Refractive indices were retrieved from extinction cross sections for each PSL diameter using the method described in Sect.
+3.3.1.
+This analysis was independently performed for PSL cross section measurements by each of the two BBCES channels, and for their combined spectral range from 360 to 420 nm (Fig. 3a).
 The results are summarized in Table 1, which shows consistency in the complex RI retrieved for different PSL sizes.
 The complex RI for the PSL describes an aerosol that is strongly scattering, with an absorbing component that is not significantly different from zero.
-As a result, the fits in Fig. 3a clearly show Mie resonances for the different particle sizes, and these are more visible for the expanded cross-sections shown in Fig. 3b and c for 299 and 802 nm diameter particles.
+As a result, the fits in Fig. 3a clearly show Mie resonances for the different particle sizes, and these are more visible for the expanded cross sections shown in Fig. 3b and c for 299 and 802 nm diameter particles.